guillerocko1/generating_README_file/README.md

 ---
 ## Usage

-# the user needs to open the video, follow the instructions and answer the questions
+# This software has a video, where the user can follow the steps to be used.
+The user needs to fill some questions out in on order to get information to be printed

 Provide instructions and examples for use.
 Include screenshots as needed.